-We took a behind-the-scenes tour of Klosterbrau where they have been brewing for over 450 years.
-The Pilsner is the most popular but, frankly, I liked all four beers they poured.
+We took a behind-the-scenes tour of Klosterbrau, where they have been brewing for over 450 years.
+The Pilsner is the most popular, but, frankly, I liked all four beers they poured.

-If you want to try it, the best place is at the historic Schlenkerla brewpub (though it’s sold also at pubs around town) who has been serving it for over two centuries.
+If you want to try it, the best place is at the historic Schlenkerla brewpub (though it’s also sold at pubs around town) who has been serving it for over two centuries.

-This is where I downed a pint and though it smells unlike any other beer I’ve had, it was surprisingly good especially with a much-needed sausage and sauerkraut.
+This is where I downed a pint, and though it smells unlike any other beer I’ve had, it was surprisingly good, especially with a much-needed sausage and sauerkraut.

 4. Shop the Boutiques

-I bought the most stuff here out of any of our stops, ranging from German toys to pretty paper.
+I bought the most stuff here out of our stops, ranging from German toys to pretty paper.
 Of course, there is a year-round Kathe Wohlfarcht store here.
 And, this is in addition to the Bamberg Christmas market.

-5. Go to the Christmas Market
+5. Go to the Bamberg Christmas Market

-I was on a Christmas markets cruise so, of course, the medieval Christmas market in the Alte Hofhaltung was certainly a highlight.
-I found many of the same items here as in the other markets though did see more of an emphasis on knitwear, which I sorely needed more of due to the low temperatures.
+I was on a Christmas markets cruise, so, of course, the medieval Christmas market in the Alte Hofhaltung was certainly a highlight.
+I found many of the same items here as in the other markets, though did see more of an emphasis on knitwear, which I sorely needed more of due to the low temperatures.

-Nativity scenes are quite a big deal in Bamberg and there is a trail that leads to over 40 throughout the town.
+Nativity scenes are quite a big deal in Bamberg, and there is a trail that leads to over 40 throughout the town.
 And, I was quite taken with the Christmas window boxes that line the narrow cobblestone streets here.
 I would certainly return and add even more breweries to the list!